 17When Joseph saw that his father laid his right hand on Ephraim's head, it displeased him; and he grasped his father's hand to remove it from Ephraim's head to Manasseh's head.
 18Joseph said to his father, "Not so, my father, for this one is the firstborn.
 Place your right hand on his head."
 19But his father refused and said, "I know, my son, I know; he also will become a people and he also will be great.
 However, his younger brother shall be greater than he, and his descendants shall become a multitude of nations."
 20He blessed them that day, saying,

 'May God make you like Ephraim and Manasseh!'"

 Jacob now pronounces a blessing on the younger son over the older one and Joseph responds.
 He thinks the old man is confused but Jacob assures him that he knows what he is doing and that indeed the younger one will have pre-eminence in the future.

 An interesting postscript here as Jacob gives to Joseph a special gift in his will.
-There is no reference to it anywhere else but it seems Jacob had taken a large piece of land through battle with the Amorites.
+There is no reference to it anywhere else but it seems that Jacob had taken a large piece of land through victory in battle against the Amorites.
 He tells Joseph that he can have a double portion of this piece of land situated in Canaan.
 A promise for the future.